bb9rj/cbpt/README.md

   Pre-filled with the current battle type.

 - **UPDATE_INTERVAL_SECONDS**
-  The default update interval is set to every 5 minutes on desktop, and 2 minutes on mobile.
+  The default update interval is set to 2 minutes.

 - **WAIT_FOR_ZERO_SECONDS**
   Each interval will wait to update at the zero-second mark to ensure cleaner output.